-Nakagawa Mokkougei carries on the finest tradition of woodcrafting from the region of Kyoto where time-honored techniques are passed on from father to son.
+Nakagawa Mokkougei’s studio carries on the finest wood crafting traditions from the region of Kyoto, where time-honored techniques are passed on from father to son.

-Nakagawa Mokkougei manages both his studio in the mountain of Shiga where he creates museum–exhibited pieces, as well as the family workshop in Kyoto that he runs with his father, Japan Living National Treasure, Kiyotsugu Nakagawa.
-The title is bestowed to the most revered Masters of the country by the Emperor of Japan as a recognition for their contribution in perpetuating the cultural legacy of savor-faire.
+Nakagawa Mokkougei maintains both his personal studio in the mountains of Shiga, where he creates museum–exhibited pieces, and the family workshop in Kyoto, which he runs with his father, Japan’s National Living Treasure, Kiyotsugu Nakagawa.
+The title is bestowed upon the most revered Masters of the country by the Emperor of Japan and is a recognition of their contribution in perpetuating the cultural legacy of savoir-faire.